Information for term Exploring Rome Through the Arts

 OverviewClick to Open

-Live, learn and create in one of the world’s richest capitals of culture and fine art.
+Live, learn and create in one of the world’s most captivating centers of culture and fine art.

 Location & CultureClick to Open